munificent/game-programming-patterns/book/bytecode.markdown

 Now let's see how we'd turn this *programmatic* API into something that can be controlled from data.
 We'll build our way up to the full thing, so let's strip a few things out at first.
 We'll ditch all of the parameters to these methods.
 We'll say the `set___()` methods always affect your own wizard and always max out the stat.
 Likewise, the FX operations always play a single hard-coded sound and particle effect.

-If our API looked like that, then a spell would just be a sequence of instructions.
-Each instruction would just identify which of the primitive operations you wanted to perform.
-We could list them out and assign a number to each.
+Given that, a spell is just a sequence of instructions.
+Each instruction identifies which primitive operation you want to perform.
+We can list them out and assign a number to each.
 In other words, an enum:

 ^code instruction-enum